Jvanrhijn/pie-project-untitled/README.md

 * `-r` and `-c` set the starting row and column, indexed with 0.
 * `-n` sets the size of the board.
 * `-w` sets the width of the window in pixels.
+* `-a` automatically solves the game.
+* `-i` sets the number of iterations to attempt in the autosolver.

 For example,